FAQ

 Will I be charged if I cancel my appointment?

 We understand that life is busy, and you can cancel your appointment without charge if you provide enough notice.
-If you provide late notice (less than 2 business days notice), a Late Notice Fee of $125 will be charged.
+If you provide late notice (less than 2 business days notice), a Late Notice Fee will be charged.
 Non-attendance of a scheduled appointment without notice will be charged the full fee.
 Medicare and private health insurance rebates are not available for Late Notice and non-attendance fees.

 Are you registered for NDIS?